ejhall78/hello-world/README.md

 # hello-world
-## I'm using this repository to explore Github's in's & out's
+## I'm using this repository to explore Github's ins & outs

 Hello,